jieliu6/THEMIS/doc/doc.md

+# Shell script files

+* `trainTestIndividualAnalysisAuto.sh` // (under ./bin/) the script for training the model and testing the model for individual biopsy analysis
+* `trainTestJointAnalysisAuto.sh` // (under ./bin/) the script for training the model and testing the model for multiple biopsy joint analysis

+ * -gp // path of GMTK executables (i.e. where GMTK is installed/bin/)
+ * -trf // training input file name (this file contains the directory and file name of temp train data file.
+User can use any name they like.)
+ * -tef // testing input file name (this file contains the directory and file name of temp test data file.
+In typical use of THEMIS, it should be the same as -trf.
+In cross-validation, it should be different from -trf)
+ * -odf // original data file name (i.e., input of updateOffDiagonalElementsForEMUntieVariances.java.
+For example, combinedData_01-1-B2_01-2-B2_01-4-B3.txt under ./data/)
+ * -tdf // temp data file name (i.e., output of updateOffDiagonalElementsForEMUntieVariances.java)
+ * -sd // path for source code (i.e., path of updateOffDiagonalElementsForEMUntieVariances.java)
+ * -md // directory of model specification files
+ * -bn // the number of biopsies in the joint analysis (e.g., the number of biopsies in combinedData_01-1-B2_01-2-B2_01-4-B3.txt is 3.
+The number should be 3, even for individual analysis)
+ * -bi // the index of the individual biopsy within the multiple biopsies (only for individual analysis.
+For example, the parameter should be 0 if we are analyzing the first biopsy 01-1-B2 in combinedData_01-1-B2_01-2-B2_01-4-B3.txt)
+ * -cn // the number of clones (only for joint analysis, the number is simply the sum of the numbers of clones in all biopsies in the joint analysis)
+ * -gn // the number of genotypes (typically set as 12)
+ * -zn // the cardinality of Z variable (the number of clones in the candidate phylogenetic tree, the number can be different from -cn because of possible clone merging)
+ * -pln // the number of prevalence levels (typically set as 20)
+ * -pl // the prevalence granularity (typically set as 0.05)
+ * -ps // the prevalence levels inferred in individual analysis (only for joint analysis, separated by '~'.
+The number of prevalence levels should match -cn)
+ * -c // C value (please refer our paper for this parameter.
+In joint analysis, c values in the multiple biopsies should be separated by '~'.
+The number of C values should match the number of biopsies in the joint analysis.
+In individual analysis, only one C value should be provided.)
+ * -tvg // initial estimate of transition parameter for G (please refer our paper Page13 for this parameter.
+Typically set as 100)
+ * -tvz // initial estimate of transition parameter for Z (please refer our paper Page13 for this parameter.
+Typically set as 100)
+ * -l // lst parameter for island algorithm (We can set -lst between 1 and upper(n/3), where n is the # genomic sites.
+When -lst gets smaller, the memory consumption will be less, but it will take more time.)
+ * -v // verbosity of output (to feed -verb parameter in GMTK.
+Typically set to 10 for less detail, or set as 58 for more details in the output.)

+# Input data files

+* `combinedData_01-1-B2_01-2-B2_01-4-B3.txt` // input file for THEMIS, each row corresponds to one genomic position, and each row contains the following fields --- `Chromosome`, `Base pair position`, `Allelic ratio tumor biopsy 1`, `Allelic ratio tumor biopsy 2`, `Allelic ratio tumor biopsy 3`, `log ratio tumor biopsy 1`, `log ratio tumor biopsy 2`, `log ratio tumor biopsy 3`, `Site type (1=germline homozygous site hosting SNV,0=germline heterozygous site)`, separated by TAB

+# Model specification files (automatically generated)

 A short [GMTK tutorial](http://melodi.ee.washington.edu/~halloj3/pdfs/gmtk_hmm_example.pdf) by [John T. Halloran](http://melodi.ee.washington.edu/~halloj3/) is highly recommended for understanding structure file, master file and how to perform training and testing in GMTK.
+However, if the user would like to use THEMIS as a blackbox, the user does not have to understand these files.
+These model specification files can be automatically generated.

 # Structure file `hmm_factorialModel.str`